Chapter 6

 powerful, why didn't He intervene?

-how God works in our lives.
-He tries to gently tell us about
+understand how God works in our lives.
+He tries to gently tell us

-something that we need to change.
-But if we don't, or can't, change
+about something that we need to change.
+But if we don't, or

-it hurts Him to watch us suffer, He is willing to endure this.
-He
+us, even though it hurts Him to watch us suffer, He is willing to

-knows that we need our character changed, and that experiencing
+endure this.
+He knows that we need our character changed, and

-pain in our lives is sometimes the only way that we will be
+that experiencing pain in our lives is sometimes the only way that

 God Is Raising His Children